Meet the U25s

 Harriet Bramwell

-Harriet began shooting at Sedbergh school aged 13 and continued her shooting at Shrewsbury school for sixth form, touring with the UKCRT, Athelings and GBU19 teams during this time.
-She was honoured to be selected for her first England tour in 2019 to Canada, shooting in the Commonwealth match and gaining her first England cap.
-She is also a proud Lancastrian and coaches the county often.
+Harriet began shooting at Sedbergh School aged 13 and continued at Shrewsbury School for sixth form, touring with the UKCRT, Athelings and GB U19 teams.
+She was selected for her first England tour in 2019 to Canada, being picked to shoot in the Commonwealth Match and gaining her first England cap.
+She is also a proud Lancastrian and coaches the county team.

-This will be Harriet’s third tour to South Africa and follows a successful tour to Bloemfontein in March 2023 with the GBU25s and as a coach with the England team.
-She’s thoroughly excited to be returning for the World Championships as Captain of the U25 team.
+This will be Harriet’s third tour to South Africa and follows a successful tour in March 2023 with the GB U25s and as a coach with the England team.
+She’s thoroughly excited to be returning in 2024 for the World Championships as Captain of the U25 team.

 Harriet is in her 4th year of medicine at the University of Bristol, having just finished her intercalation BSc in prehospital medicine.
 She lives in the Lake District and generally enjoys outdoor swimming, sailing, and getting into the fells.